 Children will get (e-mailed to you) a spelling sheet every half term.
 This will be a combination of National Curriculum words, topic words and also spelling rules that the children will be learning each half term.
 Please print out the sheet and display it somewhere prominent in the house.
 Please help your child to learn the words.
 There will be a spelling test at the end of each half term.
-This will help the children in preparation for the journey they are on towards the Y6 national spelling test.
+This will help the children in preparation for the Y6 national spelling test.